zu169/zu169/README.md

 </p>

 I prefer to be called Zu very much, I'm a 2nd year undergrad at Aberystwyth Uni.

 I've recently been consuming more and more content to do with software developing so I can find my niche.
 I'm currently mostly interested in the programming language Golang because it has func in the syntax.
 My favourite tech content creators are Primeagen, Fireship and CodeAesthetic.

+I am also obsessed with organising things in notion and looking for new ai chrome extensions or apps to optimise my workflow.
+Currently highly recommend Compose AI, it writes emails for you and has the most seamless autocomplete feature I've ever seen.
+You can use my notion template for timeblocking your day. :) I use I mix of the timeblocking table and todo list tick boxes!

 My boyfriend is the better software engineer and probably the one you want to hire :) @Spyabo